Seven student-athletes set to join the Spartans in 2014.

 Former Spartan midfielder Ben Pirmann joined the MSU coaching staff in the fall of 2011.
 Pirmann replaced his former collegiate coach Joe Baum, who announced his retirement after nearly four decades on the Spartan sideline.

-In his two seasons back at his alma mater, Pirmann has been involved in all aspects of the program, and in 2012 helped the Spartans claim their third Big Ten Tournament title in school history.
+In his three seasons back at his alma mater, Pirmann has been involved in all aspects of the program.
+During the 2013 campaign, Pirmann helped guide the Spartans to a record-breaking season as MSU earned a program-record 14 wins en route to a trip to the NCAA Elite Eight for the first time since 1968.
+In 2012 helped the Spartans claim their third Big Ten Tournament title in school history.
 Pirmann has been a part of each - in 2004 and 2008 as a player, and in 2012 as a coach.

 Western Michigan had one of the most successful seasons in school history in 2010, reaching the conference tournament championship for just the third time ever and finishing as runners-up in the regular season, only behind national champion Akron.
 The Broncos posted an overall record of 10-8-2, going 4-2-0 in MAC play, and finished the year ranked No. 10 in the Great Lakes Region.